In times of stress, we sometimes fall back into patterns that worked for us in the past, but maybe don’t work so well for us in the current times.

 The Scarcity Mentality is the zero-sum paradigm of life.
 People with a Scarcity Mentality have a very difficult time sharing recognition and credit, power or profit – even with those who help in the production.
 They also have a very hard time being genuinely happy for the success of other people.”Stephen Covey, The 7 Habits of Highly Effective People

 The Scarcity Mindset can create sadness and jealousy.
-If someone else a raise, I didn’t get it.
+If someone else gets a raise, I didn’t get it.
 Someone else found a person to marry, and I didn’t.
 A feeling of jealousy and sadness can arise as a result of someone else getting that which you should have gotten.

 The Scarcity Mindset focuses on the extreme short term of every decision.
 What is the most fun option right now?
 How can I use up all the resources right now so they aren’t taken away from me later?